Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/transform_orientations.rst

       Normal.

-   The z-axis of the manipulator will match the normal vector of the selection.
+   The Z-axis of the manipulator will match the normal vector of the selection.

    In Object Mode, this is equivalent to Local Orientation, in Edit Mode, it becomes more interesting.